ksrnnb/100-days-of-code/log.md

 ### Day 37: Oct 7, 2020

 **Today's Progress**:
-- learning about canvas how to triming
+- learning about canvas how to trimming
 - learning about service container (Laravel)
 - making web app using Laravel (making delete book function)

 **Thoughts:**
 I'm having a hard time understanding about service container.

+### Day 38: Oct 8, 2020

+**Today's Progress**:
+- post to qiita about trimming using canvas (https://qiita.com/ksrnnb/items/2e7166fbc201cd881938)
+- learning about service container ($app) in Laravel
+- making web app using Laravel (making edit and delete user function)

+**Thoughts:**
+I want to post more article to qiita to share information.